Aditya123-eng/Aditya123-eng/README.md

 - 👋 Hi, I’m @Aditya bhagat
-- 👀 I’m interested in software development
+- 👀 I’m interested in web development
 - 🌱 I’m currently learning BCA
-- 💞️ I’m looking to collaborate on any software company
+- 💞️ I’m looking to collaborate on any web development company

 <!---
 Aditya123-eng/Aditya123-eng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.